aethomsen/RGBeta/README.md

 to install RGBeta directly to the Applications folder in Mathematica's base directory, *$UserBaseDirectory*.
 After the install RGBeta can be loaded into any Mathematica notebook with
 > << RGBeta`

 As an alternative to the more permanent installation, simply download the github repository.
-RGBeta can then be run from a Mathematica notebook in the base directory with the following lines:
+RGBeta can then be run from a Mathematica notebook in the directory of the package (one level up from README.md) with the following lines:
 > SetDirectory@NotebookDirectory[];
 > << RGBeta`